Piedmont, California: Geography

-It is located near the Hayward Fault, a geological fault line that runs through the East Bay region.
+Piedmont is located near the Hayward Fault, a geological fault line that runs through the East Bay region.
 According to the United States Census Bureau, the city has a total area of 1.7 sqmi, all land.

 Borders

 Piedmont is surrounded on all sides by the city of Oakland.
-Specifically, Piedmont's northwestern border is adjacent to Oakland's Piedmont Ave commercial district.
-Piedmont borders Oakland's historic Grand Lake District (Lakeshore and Grand Avenue commercial districts) to the southwest, the quaint and rustic Montclair District to the northeast, and the Crocker Highlands and Glenview Districts to the south.
+Specifically, Piedmont's northwestern border is adjacent to Oakland's Piedmont Avenue commercial district.
+The city borders Oakland's historic Grand Lake District (Lakeshore and Grand Avenue commercial districts) to the southwest, the quaint and rustic Montclair District to the northeast, and the Crocker Highlands and Glenview Districts to the south.